dashaub/PBDP/hw5/Shaub_David_HW5.md

 8804 /var/log/httpd/access_log
 ```

 The lesson here appears to be that once the file channel limit is exceeded, all future messages are not delivered and we only receive the messages that were in our channel once the sink is restored.
 The results match what we saw in Problem 2, but while the memory channel contents were immediately written to the sink once permissions were restored, the file channel took some time to write to the sink.
 This makes sense for the performance-durability tradeoff between the two channel types.
+If we wanted to save more events, while the sink is offline, we would increase the `capacity` so that more events are held in memory.

 **Experiment 2**